SilvesterYu/Solving-Bugs-and-Environments/Install_MinkowskiEngine.md

 ```
 sbatch runmink.SBATCH
 ```
-It is a good practice to submit a job script in order to install libraries that require GPU because in interactive mode (temporarily requesting a GPU using, say `srun --gres=gpu:v100 --pty /bin/bash`), only 2G memory will be provided, and it might not be enough for the installation.
+It is a good practice to submit a job script in order to install libraries that require GPU because in interactive mode (temporarily requesting a GPU using, say `srun --gres=gpu:v100 --pty /bin/bash`), only 2G memory will be provided, and installation will fail due to insufficient memory.